 Some background: the team is within the “norming”stage.
 It has begun to be effective, and focusing on cooperation.

 The scrum master shared with me that he feels that on one story the team preforms like in the movie “The Avengers”- the team is collaborating together, and like a super heroes, they are getting the work done.
 However, on another story he feels the team performs like in the movie “The never-ending story” – it is being dragged from one iteration to another.
 This is how we come to the idea of retrospective from the movies.

-This retrospective one main goal - Find out:
+This retrospective has 3 main goals – Find out: